ashleyzhou972/bioMRF/README.md

 The pipeline can be separated into three parts, processing HiC data, processing RNAseq data and running PhiMRF.
-The three pipelines are explained below, as well as in their separate `pipeline_*.sh` files.
+The three pipelines are explained below, as well as in their separate `pipeline_*.sh` files (In HiC processing, the pipeline is further separated into intra- and inter-chromosoma).

 If you would like run the pipelines from scratch, simply run `bash pipeline_*.sh` in their respective folders.